September 17, 2020

 Underfetching happens when we have to make multiple requests to get all the necessary data.
 In our REST example, we were underfetching - instead of asking once for name, last three followers and pictures, we had to take three separate trips.

-Single endpoint architecture of GraphQL elegantly fixes both of these problems.
+The single endpoint architecture of GraphQL elegantly fixes both of these problems.

 What’s more - each query can be modified on the go, so if this time we decided to also display a surname and profile picture, we would adjust our query like this: